;

 Mona Sabharwal

 Diagnosed with AML, Mona is actively receiving treatment.
 A pharmacist by training, she has worked in pharmaceutical policy and health technology assessment, where she helped bring the patient voice to public drug funding decisions.
 More recently, she serves as an executive at a national pharmacy chain.
-She has served as Vice-Chair at a national patient support and advocacy group and continues as strategic advisor to the Cancer Clinical Trails group.
+She has served as Vice-Chair at a national patient support and advocacy group and continues as strategic advisor to the Cancer Clinical Trials group.

 Ambuj Srivastava